The charity offers massage therapy to enhance the trust’s care for its patients and support for its staff.

 Massage therapy referral

-Patients need to be referred by a member of the multi-disciplinary team looking after them as the massage team need to be aware of certain
+Patients are referred by a member of the multi-disciplinary team looking after them as the massage team need to be aware of certain medical conditions and of any surgical areas that they may need to avoid.

 In patients